Which Controller Upgrades Do I Actually Need?

 Digital click triggers

 Short click activation.
-This is the biggest "speed" change most players feel instantly.
+This is the biggest speed change most players feel instantly.

-Trigger stops / shorter travel
+Trigger stops

-Long triggers feel slow (why)
+Long triggers feel slow

 This is the simple explanation of why pull distance matters.